 Sectors Covered by Them

-As the number of fake platforms are increasing, there are tons of new sites that aim to educate the masses by exposing the reality of new firms.
-While a single website cannot possibly cover all of the topics, they do try their best to provide enough fresh content on a regular basis.
-Global Fraud Protection stays on top of all the latest trends and they expose a ton of trading related scams.
+As the number of fake platforms is increasing, tons of new sites aim to educate the masses by exposing the reality of new firms.
+While a single website cannot possibly cover all of the topics, they do try their best to provide enough fresh content regularly.
+Global Fraud Protection stays on top of all the latest trends, and they expose a ton of trading-related scams.

-They mainly target fake binary options providers, fraudulent forex and cfd brokers along with certain ponzi schemes.
-The way they cover emerging scams before they reach the peak of their popularity cycle is exceptional and it shows the marketing abilities of the founders.
-Along with exposing offshore illegal entities, they also dedicate a lot of time on creating detailed reviews on chargeback services.
+They mainly target fake binary options providers, fraudulent forex and CFD brokers, and certain Ponzi schemes.
+The way they cover emerging scams before they reach the peak of their popularity cycle is exceptional, and it shows the marketing abilities of the founders.
+Along with exposing offshore illegal entities, they also dedicate much time to creating detailed reviews on chargeback services.

-There is a dedicated contact form available on their website, but we do not know the firm they forward the details to.
-Also, know that they do not make any promises on the response time and there are no contact details available.
-As far as the support team is considered, they do not have one and as such, it will be an impossible task to get your concerns addressed at any point of time.
+There is a dedicated contact form available on their website, but we do not know the firm they forward the details.
+Also, know that they do not make any promises on the response time, and there are no contact details available.
+As far as the support team is considered, they do not have one, and as such, it will be an impossible task to get your concerns addressed at any point in time.

-Trading Scams – Many agencies in this sector concentrate a lot on fraud brokers and their main intention is to enable people get back their money from offshore based entities.
-In other words, most firms act after the crime has occured and due to the vast number of fraud brokerages present, it is hard for them to publish reports and do their best to shut down their operations.
-This website talks about binary options scams, forex and cfd scam brokers on a regular basis.
+Trading Scams – Many agencies in this sector concentrate a lot on fraud brokers, and their main intention is to enable people to get back their money from offshore-based entities.
+In other words, most firms act after the crime has occurred, and due to the vast number of fraud brokerages present, it is hard for them to publish reports and do their best to shut down their operations.
+This website talks about binary options scams, forex, and CFD scam brokers regularly.

-They let people know the real nature of shady firms at the earliest so that people do not have to try them out in order to verify the reality of the situation.
-Thanks to the wide range of topics they cover, people can find information about the brokerages they are interested in by just using the search bar and know the real nature of the firms.
+They let people know the real nature of shady firms at the earliest so that people do not have to try them out to verify the reality of the situation.
+Thanks to the wide range of topics they cover, people can find information about the brokerages they are interested in by just using the search bar and knowing the real nature of the firms.

-As soon as a broker flees the scene, the customer base is going to make a fuss as they lost a large chunk of their checking account and the regulators will be monitoring the case from there onwards.
-Most of the time the regulators won’t be able to act on every single complaint and many crooks take advantage of the loopholes in the system to make a fortune for themselves.
+As soon as a broker flees the scene, the customer base will make a fuss as they lost a large chunk of their checking account, and the regulators will be monitoring the case from there onwards.
+Most of the time, the regulators won’t be able to act on every single complaint, and many crooks take advantage of the loopholes in the system to make a fortune for themselves.

-To protect the retail clients, regulatory bodies around the world frequently publish reports on popular yet shady platforms and advise people not to proceed with them.
-This website collects the reports and presents in an easy to understand manner and that’s a good thing.
+To protect retail clients, regulatory bodies worldwide frequently publish reports on popular yet shady platforms and advise people not to proceed with them.
+This website collects the reports and presents them in an easy-to-understand manner, and that’s a good thing.

 Regulatory Warnings – Ponzi schemes are illegal in almost every country.
-Nowadays, ponzi schemes or MLM frauds are getting smart and they are constantly coming up with new narratives.
+Nowadays, Ponzi schemes or MLM frauds are getting smart, and they are constantly coming up with new narratives.
 Though the average platform might fool newbies, regulatory bodies can easily spot them from a mile and take necessary action against them.
-Financial watchdogs like FCA, FTC dedicate a lot of their time to raise awareness against investment scams that peddle get rich quick stories.
+Financial watchdogs like FCA and FTC dedicate much of their time to raising awareness against investment scams that peddle get-rich-quick stories.

-Global Fraud Protection does posts about the latest regulatory warnings and helps retail people navigate this space safely.
-In some sense one might feel like they are parroting back the same information.
-However, as their intent is good and it helps government organisations indirectly, but in a good way, we do appreciate their efforts.
+Global Fraud Protection posts about the latest regulatory warnings and helps retail people navigate this space safely.
+In some sense, one might feel like they are parroting back the same information.
+However, as their intent is good and it helps government organizations indirectly, but in a good way, we do appreciate their efforts.
 After all, as long as they are working for the benefit of the public, it is impossible to find fault with that aspect.

 Recovery Agencies – We did find a lot of posts about recovery firms and chargeback services.
-While some blogs were upto the point and short, some posts were borderline misleading.
-They appear to have partnered up with few unreliable services wherein they are indirectly promoting them for incentives.
+While some blogs were up to the point and short, some posts were borderline misleading.
+They appear to have partnered up with a few unreliable services wherein they are indirectly promoting them for incentives.

-Simple put, they are indulging in the grey area of law and are causing serious impact to their own royal audience.
+Simply put, they are indulging in the grey area of law and are causing a serious impact on their own royal audience.
 We will discuss more about this aspect in the next paragraph.

 Global Fraud Protection Questionable Practises

-Nonetheless, the presence of referral links combined with manipulative narratives is a recipe for disaster and we will do anything it takes to raise awareness about this kind of operational model.
-Furthermore, the absence of contact details along with zero information about their employees does not instill confidence and the trust element is certainly on the weaker side.
+Nonetheless, the presence of referral links combined with manipulative narratives is a recipe for disaster.
+We will do anything it takes to raise awareness about this kind of operational model.
+Furthermore, the absence of contact details and zero information about their employees does not instill confidence, and the trust element is certainly on the weaker side.

 Too Little User Feedback

 Popularity and user feedback are something that highly correlates with one another.
-Any platform that genuinely helps people experiences a lot of engagement and as a result, people will be more inclined towards interacting with the posts and leaving comments.
-On this platform we were not able to find much user generated content or comments.
-The reason behind less comments may be their domain age.
+Any platform that genuinely helps people experiences a lot of engagement, and as a result, people will be more inclined towards interacting with the posts and leaving comments.
+On this platform, we could not find much user-generated content or comments.
+The reason behind fewer comments may be their domain age.

 Is Global Fraud Protection a Scam?

-This website is not a full blown scam by any means.
+This website is not a full-blown scam by any means.
 They actually help a lot of people through their writing and other associated services.
-Nonetheless, the main issue with them is that they are promoting both the good and shady services at the same time.
+Nonetheless, the main issue with them is that they are promoting both good and shady services simultaneously.
 On top of promoting unreliable entities, they also have an enormous degree of conflict of interest that might make one question their actual motives.

-If they choose to stop promoting shady platforms, then they would instantly be the perfect go to place to check out the details about new viral schemes and scams.
-Unfortunately, as there is no way to reach them, we just have to hope for the best and be cautious for the time being.
-Remember, believing any report online blindly is a huge risk and one should always cross verify details for best results.
+If they choose to stop promoting shady platforms, then they would instantly be the perfect go-to place to check out the details about new viral schemes and scams.
+Unfortunately, as there is no way to reach them, we just have to hope for the best and be cautious for now.
+Remember, believing any report online blindly is a huge risk, and one should always cross-verify details for the best results.
 If you have lost funds to the fake agencies and fraud brokers promoted by them, then comment below your story.

-Alternatively, you can access our contact form in order to know the ways of recovering funds from the culprits.
-You can find all of our contact details below and our team comprises experts that have been active in the sector for decades.
-We offer free consultation for everyone and all of our services are geared towards empowering the end consumers.
+Alternatively, you can access our contact form to know the ways of recovering funds from the culprits.
+You can find all of our contact details below, and our team comprises experts that have been active in the sector for decades.
+We offer free consultations for everyone, and all of our services are geared toward empowering the end consumers.

-Global Fraud Protection is a good website and most of their activities are doing good for the public.
-However, it is a fact that they are promoting questionable services and fraudulent brokers and that is the reason behind publishing this post.
+Global Fraud Protection is a good website, and most of its activities are good for the public.
+However, it is a fact that they are promoting questionable services and fraudulent brokers, and that is the reason behind publishing this post.

-Before joining any service they are promoting, make sure you do your homework perfectly about them.
-At the end of the day, being conservative is always better and if you feel like you’re being pushed into making an immediate decision, then walking away from the offer is always the best solution.
+Before joining any service they promote, ensure you do your homework perfectly about them.
+At the end of the day, being conservative is always better, and if you feel like you’re being pushed into making an immediate decision, then walking away from the offer is always the best solution.